WELCOME TO KARLEENE’S WEBSITE

 Previously we talked about adjectives and adverbs.
 When a writer packs his work with them they become clutter.
 Hemingway’s style is distinctive because of how tightly he writes.
 He pares sentences down to the core.
 Eliminate every single adjective and adverb in the novel you are working on and you still will not be Hemingway.
 But if you avoid flamboyancy and tighten your writing, your own style will begin to surface. . . .What if our character says, “I know a woman who beats her dog with a board until he howls.”
 In the first sentence we heard what the character said.
 We may have conjured a vague mental picture of some sort of mean woman.
 In the second we again heard the character but we also saw the woman beating her dog, we heard the animal’s howls of pain and our emotions were immediately engaged.
 While more words were utilized in the second example they were words that deliver.
 They had an impact on us as well as providing information.

 Author KARLEENE MORROW grew up in an ethnic family and is a descendant of the German colonists whose history was the inspiration for this historical fiction novel, Destinies.

 She holds a B.S.
 Honors, Sociology and M.S.
 Educational Psychology.
-With the first as the study of cultures, group social behavior and the latter addressing the mind and personal behavior, these disciplines proved beneficial in the writing and understanding of another people in another time.
+With the first as the study of cultures, group social behavior and the latter addressing the mind and personal behavior, Morrow finds these disciplines beneficial in the writing and understanding of other people in other times.